yangyutu/llm_book.github.io/_sources/docs/chapter_rag/basic_rag.md

 LLMs have revolutionized natural language processing, but they still face several significant challenges, particularly in **knowledge intensive tasks**:

 * **Hallucination**: LLMs can generate plausible-sounding but factually incorrect information when they are prompted with rare or ambiguous queries, e.g., what is kuula? (a fishing god).
 And there lacks an intrinsic way of detecting when LLM is making up facts.
-* **Outdated knowledge**: The knowledge of LLMs is limited to their pre-training data, which can quickly become obsolete.
-LLM cannot answer questions like stock market values, weather forecast, news, etc. that require access to dynamic, ever-changing knowledge.
+* **Outdated and publically-sourced knowledge**: The knowledge of off-the-shelf LLMs is usually limited to their publically-sourced pre-training data, which can quickly become obsolete.
+LLM cannot answer questions like stock market values, weather forecast, news, etc. that require access to dynamic, ever-changing knowledge; neither can LLM answer questions related to private company documents not used in training data.
 * **Untraceable reasoning**: The decision-making process of LLMs is often unclear, making it difficult to verify or understand their outputs.
 * **Expensive cost to inject knowledge**: Although one can inject domain knowledge or updated knowledge via continuous pretraining or finetining, the cost of data collections and training is very high.